 Improving internal communication is vital for improving employee engagement and job satisfaction.
 Keeping your employees up-to-date with important information and resources is essential for the success of your organization.

-Your newsletter could be sent monthly, weekly, or however is best for your organization.
+You can send out your newsletter monthly, weekly, or whenever is best for your organization.

 You should also ensure your hiring process and onboarding process set employees up for success with clear expectations and the tools needed for new hires to complete their work.
 This will ensure that employees don't disengage as soon as they start.

-Weekly or monthly meetings to keep your employees informed are also essential for keeping employees informed and engaged.
+Weekly or monthly meetings, including one-on-one meetings, to check in with and keep your employees informed are also essential for keeping employees engaged and promoting complete transparency.

 15. Increase employee compensation packages